 Union shops or open shops that perform Davis-Bacon or prevailing-wage work should not use subsidiary accounts to track the individual matching amounts.
 To make the payment, each subsidiary account would have to be referenced on the cheque.
-Instead, you can use the certified payroll reports to track the

-Paygroup Benefits window.
+Instead, you can use the certified payroll reports to track the amounts paid.
+If you are using paygroups, you need to enter the pension rates in the Paygroup Benefits window.